microsoft/code-with-engineering-playbook/docs/index.md

+---
+title: Home
+---

-# CSE Code-With Customer/Partner Engineering Playbook
+# CSE Code-With Engineering Playbook

 An engineer working for a [CSE](./CSE.md) project...